Path integrals, complex probabilities and the discrete Weyl representation: Qubits

-One property of Schwinger's discrete Weyl algebra is that it has a natural representation in terms of qbits.
+One property of Schwinger's discrete Weyl algebra is that it has a natural representation in terms of qubits.
 When $M$ can be factored into products of prime numbers the $U$ and $V$ operators can be replaced by an algebra of commuting pairs of operators with cycles the length of each prime factor.
 The case of most interest for quantum computing is when $M=2^L$.
-In that case the irreducible algebra is represented by products of qbit gates.
-For systems where the number of degrees of freedom $K$ is not a power of two, they can be imbedded in a space of dimension $M=2^L$, for $M>K$.
+In that case the irreducible algebra is represented by tensor products of qubit gates.
+For systems where the number of degrees of freedom $K$ is not a power of two, they can be embedded in a space of dimension $M=2^L$, for $M < K$.